 f.
 To the extent that the LSE’s ZRCs satisfy the LSE’s Final PRMR for the applicable Season(s) submitted through an RBDC Opt Out, (1) the LSE will not have an obligation to make ZRC Offers for the ZRCs included in the RBDC Opt Out into the PRA, or otherwise participate in the PRA for such Season; and (2) the LSE will not have an obligation to pay the applicable ACP for the LSE’s Final PRMR within such LRZ.
 The Transmission Provider will consider all PRMR and ZRCs, including PRMR and ZRCs in RBDC Opt Outs, as part of the Transmission Provider’s reliability assessment when conducting the PRA.

 g.
-If an LSE owns or controls ZRCs that are not included in the LSE’s RBDC Opt Out, then such LSE may submit ZRC Offers into the PRA for all such excess ZRCs, subject to Module D.
+If an LSE owns or controls ZRCs that are not included in the LSE’s RBDC Opt Out, then such LSE may submit ZRC Offers into the PRA for all such excess ZRCs, subject to Module D. Such ZRC Offers may not include ZRCs associated with a ZG Resource.

 h.
 To the extent that an LSE designates ZRCs in an RBDC Opt Out that are represented in the same LRZ as the LSE’s Demand to meet the LSE’s Final PRMR for such LRZ, then the LSE will not be subject to a Zonal Deliverability Charge for such ZRCs.